 - Light household chores just like cleaning up the kids’ room, buying some groceries and preparing meals for the kids are also part of your tasks.

-There are some tasks that are never the Au Pair’s responsibility to take care of.
-The Au Pair is free to still help with those tasks but it should never be obligatory!
+There are some tasks that are never the Au- Pair’s responsibility.
+The candidate is free to still help with those tasks, but it should never be obligatory!

-- An Au Pair is never responsible to clean up the whole house or to do some renovation.
+- An Au-Pair is never responsible to clean up the whole house or to do some renovations.

 - If the Host Family has pets, you are not responsible to feed them and take care of them.

 - You are only responsible for the children of your Host Family.
-You may not have to care for the children of other people.
+You will not have to care for the children of other people.